lmbxmu/EPruner/README.md

 <div align=center><img src="img/framework.png" height = "50%" width = "60%"/></div>
 Framework of EPruner.
 The similarity graph among ﬁlters is constructed.
 The “responsibility” r(A, B) indicates the suitedness of ﬁlter B to the exemplar of ﬁlter A. The “availability” a(A, B) reﬂects the appropriatedness of ﬁlter A choosing ﬁlter B as its exemplar.
 The two messages are passing among ﬁlters until examplars merges, which then serve as the preserved ﬁlters.

+## Tips

+Any problem, free to contact the authors via emails: lmbxmu@stu.xmu.edu.cn or shaojieli@stu.xmu.edu.cn, or adding the first author's wechat as friends (id: lmbcxy if you are using wechat) for convenient communications.
+Do not post issues with github as much as possible, just in case that I could not receive the emails from github thus ignore the posted issues.

 # Pre-trained Models

 We provide the pre-trained models used in our paper.